 But it’s getting better

-Ever since 1940, the year gay sex stopped being a punishable offence in Iceland, there has been excruciatingly slow but steady progress towards acceptance.
+Ever since 1940, there has been excruciatingly slow but steady progress towards acceptance.
 Rigid gender roles and strict heteronormativity have slowly made way for a more liberal attitude towards sex, love and life from the general population.

 There have been milestones…